cockroachdb/docs/src/current/v23.2/read-committed.md

 ---
 title: Read Committed Transactions
-summary: Follow a demonstration of READ COMMITTED isolation
+summary: How to enable and use the READ COMMITTED isolation level for transactions
 toc: true
 docs_area: deploy
 ---